 Now that MDN has been officially unveiled, visitors can see content divided into four main developer categories: Web, Mobile, Add-ons, and Applications.
 Mozilla feels that these represent distinct and (for the most part) non-overlapping segments of the development community.
 Each section presents targeted content drawn from official Mozilla documentation, curated news articles and blog entries from external sites, and links to specific software projects.
 There is some variation between the sections; Mobile, for example, includes both "Favorite" and "Recent" article categories, and the Add-ons section includes a "Latest Comments from Our Community" box not found elsewhere, which suggests that the MDN platform is still evolving.

-with validation and packaging help.
+The Add-ons and Applications sections encompass most of the documentation content that was previously featured at MDC.
+For add-on developers, there are references and tutorials for the major APIs and languages, case studies for extensions, plugins, and other add-ons, along with validation and packaging help.
 The Application section provides an overview of the Mozilla platform, as well as guides to the tools related to building Mozilla-derived projects, including Bugzilla, Mercurial, Bonsai, Talkback, and other utilities.

 The Mobile section focuses not only on Mozilla's Firefox Mobile browser, but also on developing location-aware web and mobile applications, and on using Mozilla technologies for other mobile software.
 A prime example of the latter is Mozilla's own Firefox Home application for the Apple iPhone, which is an iOS program that connects to Mozilla's Sync service.